khorramk/NeighborHood-Map/README.md

 ## Code style

-in this project mainly used ES6 to implement the features however you can converted to ES5 and older just by going to Babel.js website.
+in this project i mainly used ES6 to implement the features however you can converted to ES5 and older just by going to Babel.js website.

 ## screenshots